Juno (spacecraft): Planned deorbit and disintegration

-NASA originally planned to deorbit the spacecraft into the atmosphere of Jupiter after completing 32 orbits of Jupiter, but has since extended the mission to September 2025.
-The controlled deorbit is intended to eliminate space debris and risks of contamination of possible life-bearing moons (especially Europa) by surviving terrestrial microorganisms onboard the spacecraft in accordance with NASA's planetary protection guidelines.
+NASA originally planned to deorbit the spacecraft into the atmosphere of Jupiter after completing 32 orbits of Jupiter.
+The controlled deorbit was intended to eliminate space debris and risks of contamination of possible life-bearing moons (especially Europa) by surviving terrestrial microorganisms onboard the spacecraft in accordance with NASA's planetary protection guidelines.
+NASA has since extended the mission twice, first to September 2025 and again to September 2028 and no deorbit is planned.

 Team

 Scott Bolton of the Southwest Research Institute in San Antonio, Texas is the principal investigator and is responsible for all aspects of the mission.
 The Jet Propulsion Laboratory in California manages the mission and the Lockheed Martin Corporation was responsible for the spacecraft development and construction.
 The mission is being carried out with the participation of several institutional partners.
 Coinvestigators include Toby Owen of the University of Hawaii, Andrew Ingersoll of California Institute of Technology, Frances Bagenal of the University of Colorado at Boulder, and Candy Hansen of the Planetary Science Institute.
 Jack Connerney of the Goddard Space Flight Center served as instrument lead.